AI Weekly Roundup: Sovereign Compute, Coding Milestones, and Memory Upgrades

 Source: OpenAI

 Britain just got serious about keeping its AI at home.
 OpenAI, NVIDIA, and Nscale are building Stargate UK — think of it as Britain’s own AI fortress where sensitive models can train and run without crossing borders.
-Starting with 8,000 GPUs in 2026 and scaling to 31,000, this isn’t just about shiny hardware.
-It’s about making sure your healthcare data, financial models, and defence systems stay precisely where you want them — on British soil, under British rules.
+Stargate UK is a sovereign AI compute initiative that keeps sensitive UK data and model training on domestic infrastructure, starting with 8,000 GPUs in 2026 and scaling to 31,000.
+This isn’t just about shiny hardware — Stargate UK is about making sure healthcare data, financial models, and defence systems stay precisely where they belong, on British soil, under British rules.

 When AI gets powerful enough to handle your most sensitive work, geography suddenly matters again.
 Sovereign compute isn’t just fancy talk — it’s your data staying put while still getting world-class AI.